 Ice Rink Lighting

 Frequently Asked Questions

-Yes, in fact LEDs love the cold weather.
-We have many high power solutions installed in Alaska that run all winter long, so lighting up an outdoor ice rink with LEDs is not going to be an issue.
+Yes, in fact, LEDs love the cold weather.
+We have many high-power solutions installed in Alaska that run all winter long.
+So lighting up an outdoor ice rink with LEDs is not going to be an issue.

 The best lighting can differ from rink to rink.
-It depends on your lighting requirements and position of poles.
+It depends on your lighting requirements and the position of the poles.
 What works well for one rink may not be the best option for another.
-Creating a lighting plan is part of the research process when it comes to finding the best light for your rink project.
+Creating a lighting plan is part of the process when it comes to finding the best light for your rink project.

 What Are the Lighting Requirements for an Ice Hockey Rink?

 Lighting requirements vary depending on the level of play.
 We have provided lighting plans for recreational hockey leagues with 20-foot candle.
 And college-level ice rinks at 80 fc to 100 fc across the ice surface.